Ryan-Gordon/Financial-Portfolio-Flask/README.md

 The UI of the app is mobile friendly and the tables change to vertical for smaller screens less than 768px
 Please see [user guide](#User-Guide)
 #### Features
-+ Majority of programming language done in Python
++ Majority of programming language done in Python.
+Github says 98% python.
 + Responsive Design
 + Mobile Friendly - Tested on iPad Mini, Samsung J3
 + Abstracted models - can add other assets
 + Currently supports over 100 Cryptocurrencies.
 + Configurable support for all stocks on Google Finace API (5+ Out of box)
++ Charting views to see your assets with neutral colours

 #### User Guide
 ###### Installation: